The American Hockey League

 |Falcons (EAHL)||Rockets (2) (AHL)||Ramblers (2) (EHL)||Firebirds (NAHL, AHL)

-When the evntual two time Calder Cup Champion (1998, 2005) Philadelphia Phantoms played their first American Hockey League game in October, 1996, they became the fourth club to represent Gov. William Penn's 'Greene Countrie Towne' in the AHL since the Fall of 1936 when the four surviving members of the then decade old Canadian-American ("Can-Am") Hockey League -- the Philadelphia Ramblers, New Haven Eagles, Providence Reds, and Springfield Indians -- first joined forces with the four survivors of the seven-year old International Hockey League -- the Pittsburgh Hornets (nee Shamrocks), Cleveland Barons (nee Falcons), Buffalo Bisons, and Syracuse Stars.
-After playing a makeshift interlocking schedule of convenience for two years, seven of these clubs (Buffalo had folded in December, 1936) and the then three-time defending Eastern Amateur Hockey League champion Hershey Bears formally organized themselves into a new International-American Hockey League (soon to be renamed the American Hockey League) at a meeting in New York City on June 28, 1938.
-And that still flourishing circuit -- considered by most to be second only in the world to the NHL -- has now been bringing outstanding professional hockey to its millions of fans for seven consecutive decades.
+When the evntual two-time Calder Cup Champion (1998, 2005) Philadelphia Phantoms played their first American Hockey League game in October, 1996, they became the fourth club to represent Gov. William Penn's 'Greene Countrie Towne' in the AHL since the Fall of 1936 when the four surviving member clubs of the then decade old Canadian-American ("Can-Am") Hockey League -- the Philadelphia Ramblers, New Haven Eagles, Providence Reds, and Springfield Indians -- first joined forces with the four survivors of the seven-year old International Hockey League -- the Pittsburgh Hornets (nee Shamrocks), Cleveland Barons (nee Falcons), Buffalo Bisons, and Syracuse Stars.
+After playing a makeshift interlocking "schedule of convenience" for two years, seven of these clubs (Buffalo had folded in December, 1936 when the roof of their rink collapsed after a blizzard) and the then three-time defending Eastern Amateur Hockey League champion Hershey Bears Hockey Club formally organized themselves into a new International-American Hockey League (renamed the American Hockey League in 1940) at a meeting in New York City on June 28, 1938.
+And that still flourishing circuit -- considered by many to be second only in the world to the NHL -- has now been bringing outstanding professional hockey to its millions of fans ever since without interruption.

 (Canadian-American Hockey League)